linneafr/ScML/project_air_quality/README.md

 ## The model

-In model_selection_training.ipynb the feature groups for the weather and AQI data were joined together to be able to perform model training.
+In model_selection_training.ipynb the feature groups for the weather and AQI data were joined together to create a joint feature group to be able to perform model training.
+Four different models were trained for 1-day prediction using xgboost, gradient boosting, random forest and decision tree.

 In order to make the predictions, weather forecasting data for the next 7 days were downloaded directly from VisualCrossing into a data frame and fed into the model.
 Based on the weather forecasting, a prediction of the corresponding total AQI is made for the following week.